mkudija/mkudija.github.io/reading/notes/2020-10-19-Last Lion—Defender of the Realm.md

 - "If Brooke possessed a sense of humor, it was well concealed."
 (551)
 - "You might as well eat a porcupine one quill at a time" (680)
 - "I feel more like entering a lunatic asylum...than continuing with my present job."
 (Brooke 764)
+- "Whether my Maker is prepared for the ordeal of meeting me is another matter."
+(991-2)

 ## Quotes about Churchill